AlexBChoi/Rubber_Ducking/README.md

-Android-Projects
+Rubber Ducking
 ================
-Collection of Android Apps built with Android Studio IDE.

-* Rubber Ducking - Displays an image of a duck to simulate "rubber duck debugging".
+* Description - Displays an image of a duck to simulate "rubber duck debugging".